Nadybot/ANNOUNCEMENT_MODULE/README.txt

-This module allows you to pe;riodically send messages to one or more public channels.
+This module allows you to periodically send messages to one or more public channels.